-The first Ghibli Park in Japan – and the world for that matter – won’t open until 2022.
-However, lots of info has been revealed about the attractions that will populate the site, which is set within the Expo 2005 Aichi Commemorative Park in Nagakute city near Nagoya (about three hours by train from Tokyo).
+The first Ghibli Park in Japan – and the world for that matter – will open on November 1 2022 within the Expo 2005 Aichi Commemorative Park in Nagakute city near Nagoya (about three hours by train from Tokyo).

-While it’s still a little while before we’ll get to visit, we can't help but pore over all the artist's impressions and photos of the theme park that have been made public so far.
+While it’s still a little while before we’ll get to visit, we can't help but pore over all the artist's impressions, photos and videos of the theme park that have been made public so far.
 So, if you're a big fan like us, here's what you can expect from the world-famous creators of the hit anime ‘My Neighbor Totoro’ (1988), ‘Princess Mononoke’ (1997) and the Oscar-winning ‘Spirited Away’ (2001).

 Hill of Youth